navibyte/geospatial/dart/geobase/README.md

 ## Features

+✨ New (2023-10): The stable version 1.0.0 is now ready.
+See also the article [Geospatial tools for Dart - version 1.0 published](https://medium.com/@navibyte/geospatial-tools-for-dart-version-1-0-published-0f9673e510b3) at Medium.

 ✨ New (2023-09): Optimizing data structures (*Position*, *PositionSeries*, *Box*) used by simple geometries.
 Fixes, tests and documentation.

 ✨ New (2023-07): Spherical geodesy functions (distance, bearing, destination point, etc.) for *great circle* and *rhumb line* paths.